 PAT & TOM LEESON / SCIENCE PHOTO LIBRARY PAT & TOM LEESON / SCIENCE PHOTO LIBRARY

-Male moose or elk (Alces alces) scenting the air.
-Bull moose are usually solitary, and rely on smell and hearing to locate females during the mating season in September and October.
+Male moose or elk (Alces alces).
 The antlers of the male moose are the largest of all the deer family, some measuring 2 metres from tip to tip.
-Males also have a dewlap (loose fold of skin) hanging beneath their chins.
+Males also have a dewlap (loose flap of skin) beneath their chins.
 Moose live in forests, bogs and marshes in the higher latitudes of the northern hemisphere.
 They feed on shoots and aquatic plants.
+Males are solitary, while the females may be accompanied by one or two calves.
 Photographed in Wyoming, USA.

 Model release not required.
 Property release not required.